cloverbunny/gptsurvey/README.md

 _Published: October 5, 2023_
 [DOI: 10.1371/journal.pone.0292216](https://doi.org/10.1371/journal.pone.0292216)

-**CAG performed all coding and analysis, please open issues in this repository with questions.
 ---

 ## Overview

 This repository provides resources to reproduce the analyses from the above paper, which explores perceptions, applications, and concerns regarding the use of ChatGPT in education, healthcare, and research through a cross-sectional survey.
+CAG performed all coding and analysis, please open issues in this repository with questions.

 ### Setup